coreui/coreui/site/content/docs/4.0/customize/optimize.md

 ## Autoprefixer .browserslistrc

-Bootstrap depends on Autoprefixer to automatically add browser prefixes to certain CSS properties.
-Prefixes are dictated by our `.browserslistrc` file, found in the root of the Bootstrap repo.
+CoreUI for Bootstrap depends on Autoprefixer to automatically add browser prefixes to certain CSS properties.
+Prefixes are dictated by our `.browserslistrc` file, found in the root of the CoreUI for Bootstrap repo.
 Customizing this list of browsers and recompiling the Sass will automatically remove some CSS from your compiled CSS, if there are vendor prefixes unique to that browser or version.

 ## Unused CSS